riveruniversity/eztexting-node/README.md

 # eztexting-node
-📨 Send single, bulk and bulk individual SMS and MMS [node-libcurl](https://www.npmjs.com/package/node-libcurl) using the EZTexting REST API.
+📨 Send single, bulk and bulk individual SMS and MMS with [node-libcurl](https://www.npmjs.com/package/node-libcurl) using the EZTexting REST API.

 🔀 Requests are being send async via the libcurl Multi and Easy handler.